yorek/azure-script/README.md

 - Support syntax highlighting Visual Studio Code (done: https://github.com/yorek/azure-script-vscode)
 - Support for and code completion in Visual Studio Code
 - Build a graph of dependencies and the run as many AZ CLI commands in parallel as possibile
+- Using the dependency graph, validate the command even before running them
 - Define a clever way to deal with erros like:
 	- automatic retry
 	- break the scripts
 	- take compensating actions
-- generate Powershell Script
+- Generate Powershell Script
-- generate ARM template
+- Generate ARM template
-- execute the commands instead of just generating a script
+- Execute the commands instead of just generating a script

 # Contributing